I think I have the flu. Should I see my doctor?

 - Fever above 100 F (38 C), though not everyone with the flu has a fever

 - A runny or stuffy nose

 - Nausea, vomiting or diarrhea (most common in children)

-With some rest and self-care measures at home, the average healthy person can expect to get better within about two weeks.
+With some rest and self-care measures at home, the average healthy person can expect to get better within a week, although a dry cough may last for several weeks.

 However, some people are at greater risk of serious flu-related complications and should see a doctor.

 If you or someone you're caring for is at high risk of flu-related complications and you suspect the flu, call the doctor.
 For those at high risk of flu-related complications or who have severe flu, there's a greater chance that the flu might lead to pneumonia, bronchitis, sinus infections, and, rarely, hospitalization or death.
 The flu can also worsen chronic health problems such as asthma and congestive heart failure.